joshbegley/nyt-latest/previous.md

 `Brighton &amp; Hove Albion head coach Fabian Hurzeler has played down a message on social media by Julio Enciso after he was left out of the squad for the 3-1 defeat at Fulham.`\
 https://nytimes.com/athletic/5972758/2024/12/05/julio-enciso-brighton-future/

-**Who's next man up for each 4 Nations team?
+**Who's the next man up for each 4 Nations team?
 A look at the top potential injury replacements**\
 `Canada coach Jon Cooper says "I bet you there will be 10 new players minimum" in the tournament by the time it begins.
 Who will they be?`\
 https://nytimes.com/athletic/5972629/2024/12/05/4-nations-face-off-subs/